ivfreire/ivfreire/README.md

 Hello there!
 My name is Ícaro, I a 20 years-old tech enthusiast and part-time hacker from São Paulo, Brazil!
 Currently I am a Physics undergrad student at the [University of São Paulo](https://www5.usp.br/) and an undergraduate researcher at the [Institute of Astronomy at USP](https://www.iag.usp.br/).
 I also volunteer at the [Hackerspace IFUSP](https://www2.if.usp.br/~hackersp), an open-source lab and extension project on campus.

+Well, that's it.
+I hope you can find anything interesting or useful to you in here.
+Feel free to contact me if needed!

 ### Favourite technologies

 <a href=""><img height="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" title="GNU/Linux"></a>